Habatakurikei/llmmaster/README.md

 SET OPENAI_API_KEY=your_openai_key
 SET PERPLEXITY_API_KEY=your_perplexity_key
 SET STABLE_DIFFUSION_API_KEY=your_stable_diffusion_key
+SET MESHY_API_KEY=your_meshy_key
 ```

 ### Use cases

 You can download these use cases in python in folder "usecases".
+See `RESULTSTYPE.md` for brief description how to handle generated contents.

   1. Using **single Text-to-Text** LLM